Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-A North Dakota Healthcare Power of Attorney is a legal document that grants a person or entity permission to make health-related decisions for you, such as accepting or refusing medical treatment, when you cannot do so.
+A North Dakota Medical Power of Attorney is a legal document that grants a person or entity permission to make health-related decisions for you, such as accepting or refusing medical treatment, when you cannot do so.

 The person giving permission is called the "principal," while the individual or organization gaining powers is called the "agent."
 Suited for North Dakota residents, our Power of Attorney for health care is made for use in Cass County, Burleigh County, Grand Forks County, and in every other part of the state.
 All North Dakota Healthcare PoA forms from Rocket Lawyer can be completely customized for your particular circumstances.
 As a result of this legal document, your agent will be able to offer verification to healthcare institutions and other parties that they can make choices for you when you are not able.

 It's fast and simple to assign or receive the support you may need using a free North Dakota Medical Power of Attorney template from Rocket Lawyer:

 This method, in most cases, would end up being much more affordable than finding and hiring your average attorney.
 If needed, you may prepare a Medical PoA on behalf of your spouse, an elderly parent, or another family member, and then help that person sign when ready.
 Please remember that for this document to be valid, the principal must be an adult who is mentally competent when they sign.
 In the event that the principal has already been declared incompetent, a court-appointed conservatorship generally will be required.
 When managing this scenario, it's best to talk to a lawyer.